0xAquaWolf/AquaFiles/README.md

   </tr>
   <tr>
     <td colspan="2">
       <b>These dotfiles are for my own personal use and i update them very frequently.
-If you want to use fork the repo, review the code and take what you need from it.
-Don't just copy and files exactly without first understanding why your doing it.
+If you want to use them: fork the repo, review the code and take what you need from it.
 Use at your own risk!
       </b>
     </td>
   </tr>